At the end of this chapter you will be able to:

 - Can be administered using the Administration Console

-- Can be dynamically resized to accommodate increasing load
+- Can be dynamically resized to accommodate the increasing load

 Benefits of Data Sources and Connection Pools